-Gamma Delta Zeta Chapter of Cleveland, Ohio was organized in the Fall of 1946 by charter members Maxine Vann, Mable McCaskill, Jeannette Glover, Catherine King, Maudelle Jones, Lucy Perkins, Irma Clark, and Helen Hill.
+Gamma Delta Zeta Chapter of Cleveland, Ohio was organized in the Fall of 1946 by eight charter members Maxine Vann, Mable McCaskill, Jeannette Glover, Catherine King, Maudelle Jones, Lucy Perkins, Irma Clark, and Helen Hill.
 Shortly thereafter, Ruby Scott and Lou Bynum were added to the list of charter members.
 In the tradition of scholarship, service, sisterhood, and finer womanhood, Gamma Delta Zeta elected its first officers: Maxine Vann, President, Ruby Scott, Vice President, Maudelle Jones, Program Chairman, Jeannette Glover, Secretary-Treasurer, Lucy Perkins, Corresponding Secretary, Catherine King, Chaplain, and Mable McCaskill, Reporter.
 The first pledge club had the following women: Sallie Hopson, Phyllis Davis, Earnestine Hollman, Nettie Jenkins, Gladys Townsend, Myra Dixon, and Pauline Johnson.
 Past Presidents of Gamma Delta Zeta Chapter include Maxine Vann, Ruby Scott, Jeanette Glover, Carolyn Chaney, Gretna Freeman, Evelyn Jackson, Eloise Blocker, Janice McKee, Ethel Keith, Delores M. Wilson, Marjorie Hopson, C. Levy Vaughn, Ora L. Sims, Hester Shoto, Christabel M. Bradford, Ruth J. Earl, Irene Spears, Bettye Ware, Mary Curtis, Priscilla H. Sumpter, Kimberly M. King, Linda Jones, Andrea Aarons-Payne, Gina S. Jackson, Georgette Weatherspoon (Present).

 Over the years, Gamma Delta Zeta Chapter has made numerous strides toward community uplifting.
 The Cleveland Stork's Nest, administered by Gamma Delta Zeta Chapter, was launched on October 21, 1994 with the Honorable U.S. Congressman Louis B. Stokes, of the 21st Congressional District performing the ribbon cutting.
 The Nest made national history as the first nest with four collaborative partners, namely the March of Dimes Birth Defects Foundation, the Greater Cleveland Metro Health Family/ Healthy Start, the Liberty Hill Baptist Church and Zeta Phi Beta Sorority, Inc. The “Nest” opened January 1995, making national history with then-Basileus, Bettye Ware (deceased) and Director/Coordinator, Priscilla H. Sumpter, a former Gamma Delta Zeta Basileus.
 The Cleveland Stork’s Nest was the first to open with collaborative partners.
 In attendance were several city officials, including then County Commissioners, Jane Campbell and Timothy Hagan.
 The honorable Louis Stokes, former United States Congressman of the 11th District of Ohio, performed the ribbon cutting, which took place in October 1994.